chopsuwe/Charliecube/README.md

 Coming soon:

-# The charliecube is a minumal parts count 4x4x4 RGB LED cube.
+# The charliecube is a minimal parts count 4x4x4 RGB LED cube.
-It uses Charlie Plexing to eliminate the need for the shift regesters, buffers and other parts in traditinal designs.
+It uses Charlie Plexing to eliminate the need for the shift registers, buffers and other parts in traditional designs.
 This dramatically simplifies construction and reduces parts count.
 The only parts required are a single Arduino board with 16 digital output pins and the LEDS.
-Original code and build instructions curtesy of Asher Glick at https://aglick.com/charliecube.html.
+Original code and build instructions curtsey of Asher Glick at https://aglick.com/charliecube.html.

 # Changes and Improvements to the original code